Kevin-Cain/TravelGas/README.md

 ## Description
 * User makes account, inputs there car MPG, starting point and destination.
 * The Mapquest API and OpenWeather API is then called.
-* This data is then calculated and displayed in clean user interface.
+* This data is then calculated and displayed in a clean user interface.

 ## Features
 * Full Web Application